-In 2003, Fuqua tutored All-Conference USA cross country runners Cole Dailey and Figueroa.
-In her first season as men's coach, Mike Olague qualified for the 2002 NCAA Cross Country Championships under her direction.
+In 2003, Fuqua tutored All-Conference USA Cross Country runners, Cole Dailey and Figueroa.
+In her first season as men's coach, Mike Olague qualified for the 2002 NCAA Cross Country Championships.

-During the last 11 years, she has coached three C-USA track and field champions in the women's division and a pair of All-Conference USA cross country runners.
-She tutored 1998 Conference USA indoor and outdoor 800-meter champion Vernetta Rolle and 2000 indoor mile champion Dawn Charlier.
+In 2004, Figueroa won the mile race at the C-USA Indoor Championships, and Olague was the 5,000-meter champion in 2003.
+Fuqua also has coached three C-USA track and field individual champions and a distance medley relay team in the women's division.
+She tutored 1998 Conference USA indoor and outdoor 800 meter champion Vernetta Rolle and 2000 indoor mile champion Dawn Charlier.
 In addition, Houston won the distance medley relay at the 1998 C-USA Indoor Championships.